robcrocombe/Toast/README.md

-# Toast
+# TOAST

-TOAST is a game jam project from University of Hull's Three Thing Game contest 2012, Year 2 Semester 1
+A game jam project from University of Hull's Three Thing Game contest 2012, Year 2 Semester 1.
+Programmed by: Daniel Brown and Nick Case.
+Graphics by: Rob Crocombe.